There are 9 engineer habits all successful engineers share. Embracing these habits as a rookie engineer will give your career a turbo boost.

 #6 Properly gauge project timelines

-- Receiving detailed requested information from vendors
+- Receiving detailed info from vendors

 - Making critical design decisions for projects

-- Gathering agency information (e.g. lead times for certain activities)
+- Gathering agency information (e.g., lead times for certain activities)

-- Troubleshooting problems in the field
+- Troubleshooting field problems

 #8 Check your work